K-Romanowicz/MECH105-Algorithms/LU Factorization/README.md

 - P: matrix that tracks pivoting

 ## Limitations
-There are still some bugs with the pivoting that I need to fix.
-Also, there is an lu function in MATLAB that is more efficient than my algorithm.
+To perform LU Decomposition, the input matrix must be a square.
+There is also an lu function in MATLAB that is more efficient than my algorithm.